The Societal Impact of Pain (SIP)

 Press Release published!

-Read here the European Press Release following SIP 2013.
-Different translations are also available.
+Read here the Press Release following SIP 2014.